- Pre-production checklist for E-learning video localization

 A simpler and less expensive option is to cover the image with a new solid shape.
 Unfortunately, sometimes such a scene may look poor.

-The working methods of different teams may differ slightly, so we recommend you always ask them for estimates based on your technical requirements or the basic task description.
-And if you would like to budget localization of your video courses by yourself, use the budget structure we provide below:
+The working methods and ways to localize E-learning videos of different teams may differ slightly, so we recommend you always ask them for estimates based on your technical requirements or the basic task description.
+But how much does it cost to localize video content?
+If you would like to budget localization of your courses by yourself, use the budget structure we provide below:

 📌 Production (project management)